 October 2006: SSC Initial Capabilities Document (ICD) approved by Pentagon Joint Requirements Oversight Council.

-- Textron’s Team SSC – Bid promotion site for the LCAC’s replacement.
+* Textron’s Team SSC – Bid promotion site for the LCAC’s replacement – 2012 snapshot.
 Textron Marine & Land Systems’ team includes Alcoa Defense and L-3 Communications.

-- Marinette Marine Team SSC – Bid promotion site for the LCAC’s replacement.
-Core team is Marinette Marine, Oceaneering International, and Griffon Hoverwork.
-Boeing eventually dropped out, and the site is now offline.
-See this YouTube video for background.
+* Marinette Marine Team SSC – Bid promotion site for the LCAC’s replacement – 2012 snapshot.
+See also YouTube video for background.
+After Boeing dropped out, the core team was Marinette Marine, Oceaneering International, and Griffon Hoverwork.

-- US Navy (Feb 9/12) – French LCAT Visits Wasp.
-And proves to be fully interoperable.
-USN LCACs have also tested as compatible with France’s Mistral Class LHDs.
+* US Navy (Feb 9/12) – French LCAT Visits Wasp.
+See also Photos; the catamaran proves to be fully interoperable.
+Going the other way, USN LCAC hovercraft have qualified as compatible with France’s Mistral Class LHDs.